Icinga/icingaweb2-module-director/doc/82-Changelog.md

 ### Permissions and Restrictions
 * FEATURE: Showing the executed SQL query now requires the `showsql` permission
 * FEATURE: Grant access to Service Set in a controlled way
+* FIX: do not allow a user to create hosts he wouldn't be allowed to see #1451

 ### User Interface
 * FEATURE: Admins have now access to JSON download links in many places